Vaccine mandate spawns new fear: finding and keeping workers

 “The testing is sufficiently burdensome that most of them would prefer just to be vaccinated,” she said.

+Britton Durbin, a utility worker in Dunnellon, Florida, who is vaccinated, said mandates are needed to make sure workers are safe and the power company he works for can operate without being interrupted by people getting sick.
+His company hasn’t mandated vaccines yet, but has encouraged them.
+In the last couple of months, three colleagues have died of COVID-19.

+“When I know my co-workers are vaccinated, it’s reassuring,” said Durbin, 32.
+“There’s less of a chance of them getting sick or passing on.”

-Associated Press Writers Anne D’Innocenzio and Mae Anderson in New York, Michael Liedtke in San Ramon, California, David Koenig in Dallas, Matt O’Brien in Providence, Rhode Island, Alex Veiga in Los Angeles and Zeke Miller in Washington, D.C., contributed to this story.
+Associated Press Writers Anne D’Innocenzio, Joseph Pisani and Mae Anderson in New York, Zeke Miller and Paul Wiseman in Washington, D.C., Michael Liedtke in San Ramon, California, David Koenig in Dallas, Matt O’Brien in Providence, Rhode Island, and Alex Veiga in Los Angeles contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.